redema/silverstripe-patchwork/README.md

 logically related modules, practically speaking it saves time to only worry about one module (maintenance, dependencies, and so on).

+Disclaimer: This module is a work in progress, anything and everything may change at any time right now.

 ## Maintainer Contact

 Redema AB <http://redema.se/>